-A tornado outbreak is when many tens to hundreds of tornadoes happen in a period of 1 day to about a week (meteorologists are still debating a more precise definition).
+A tornado outbreak is when a single synoptic-scale system (e.g., cold front) spawns ten or more tornadoes during one to seven days (meteorologists are still debating a more precise definition).
 Tornado outbreaks have been observed every decade in North America for the past couple hundred years of recorded meteorological history.
 Sometimes outbreaks occur every year, or multiple times a year.